Skip to main content

 1 week before treatment day

 All vaccinations must be up to date at least 4 weeks before beginning treatment-related steroids.
-This is because the treatment-related steroids could interfere with the body’s ability to be successfully vaccinated.
+This is because the treatment-related steroids could interfere with how well the vaccinations work.

 The importance of staying healthy

-ELEVIDYS treatment may be postponed if there are signs of an infection due to the risk of a serious immune response.
+ELEVIDYS treatment may be postponed if your child has a current or recent infection (within the last 4 weeks) due to the risk of a serious immune response.
 In the weeks leading up to the ELEVIDYS treatment day, it can be helpful to wear a mask in crowded spaces, wash hands frequently, and avoid being around those who are sick.

 Guide for friends and family